Builder Integration

 The builder is expected to timely return the corresponding SignedBidSubmission , failure to do so may result in a missed slot and collateral slashing.
 Collateral requirements are the same as for V2 submissions.

-Read more about v3 here.
+Read more about v3 herearrow-up-right.

 Block deltas